 “In modern marketing, this idea–that a tiny cadre of connected people triggers trends–is enormously seductive.” – Thompson

 Modern marketing suggests that a small cadre of connected people is more influential, yes, but in a given process or system.
 Sphinn users are not particularly influential in having one athlete drafted over another (sorry, Jeff).
 But the top 25 Sphinners are responsible for the majority of hot submissions.
 Are you going to tell me that they’re not influential in the community?
-My friend Sean is a brilliant and succesful businessman.
+My friend Sean is a brilliant and successful businessman.
 Yet if one of the top 10 Sphinners had shared the bug I found that with Google analytics as part of my first Scratchpad, I have little doubt that would have gone hot.

 To conclude, Fast Company’s “Is The Tipping Point Toast” is a worthy read, but you should keep a critical eye open as there are some serious mistakes/misapprehensions of the subject matter.